sivadotblog/sivadotblog/content/post/how-to-become-a-cloud-data-engineer.md

 ---
 title: "How to become a Cloud Data Engineer?"
-description: "Here’s a step-by-step guide, filled with a healthy dose of sarcasm and a pinch of merciless humor"
+description: "Embark on the journey to becoming a Cloud Data Engineer with our comprehensive guide, featuring expert insights, a healthy dose of sarcasm, and a pinch of merciless humor."
-summary: "You can use blog posts for announcing product updates and features."
+summary: "Discover the path to becoming a Cloud Data Engineer with our step-by-step guide, enriched with professional insights and seasoned with sarcasm and humor."
-date: 2023-09-07T16:27:22+02:00
+date: 2022-01-15T10:00:00+02:00
-lastmod: 2023-09-07T16:27:22+02:00
+lastmod: 2022-01-20T10:00:00+02:00
 draft: false
 weight: 50
 categories: ["Data Platforms"]